 - 90cm drop tested to help prevent against accidents

 - Lockable keyboard prevents against mistyping

 - Large numbers of computers can be managed centrally

 - Excellent collaboration tools

-- Works seamlessly with Google Apps for Education and other cloud-based applications which all of our students and teachers already use extensively
+- Works seamlessly with Google Workspace for Education and other cloud-based applications which all of our students and teachers already use extensively

 The following are just a few examples of what students will do:

 - Use subject related apps in the classroom and at home